 Instead of going to the ticketing office, we humbly asked Kiko to book us our land trip to El Nido through the famous van service, Fort Wally for P700 per head.
 We also requested the hotel’s staff to prepare our breakfast for our early check out.

 The Fort Wally van picked us up in the hotel at 7:30am and had a short stop at Hibiscus Hotel to pick three foreign tourists.
-Another group of foreign passengers were waited for us in Fort Wally terminal.
+Another group of foreign passengers were waited for us at Fort Wally terminal.
 The staffs arranged our baggage on the top of the vehicle and started our way to El Nido.
 After 30 minutes, the van stopped in Puerto Princesa public terminal to pick up local passengers which one of them was drunk and not wearing shirt.
 He boasted his apple phone and that he is working in California, USA.
 He talked a lot but nobody was listening for we’re all sleepy.
 Anyway, we’re with the drunk man for a short period of time because he dropped 30 minutes after we left the terminal.

 While on the way, we saw a local jeep flowering with passengers and stuffs on side and top.
 People with drums, cages, boxes, and sacks of products.
 The foreigners in our trip took their cameras for the unusual scenario.

 We arrived at Fort Wally terminal in Roxas at 9am for breakfast.
 It was also the time for us to stretch our muscles for we already took our breakfast in the hotel.
 It is still a long way to travel.
 After 30 minutes, we left Roxas and took another couple of hours to Taytay.
-In Taytay, all our baggages was transferred inside the van for the road to El Nido was rough and dusty.
+In Taytay, all our baggages were transferred inside the van for the road to El Nido was rough and dusty.
 We arrived in the amazing town of El Nido at 12:30pm.